Support for the U.S. Federal Government Response to COVID-19

 Resources for Agency Leaders and Policy Makers

-DLC, Aug.
+WASHINGTON, Aug.
 10, 2020 /PRNewswire/ -- Censeo Consulting Group, a Washington D.C.-based public sector management consulting firm, has announced the launch of a COVID-19 resource library to provide meaningful resources to prepare public sector leaders to rapidly adjust and sustain mission delivery in the face of uncertainty.

 "This has been a time of unprecedented stress for our society – words like 'Phase I' or 'Phase II" barely scratch the surface in terms of capturing the challenges people and their governments have faced, successfully overcome and continue to struggle with.
 And data from around the world suggests that even with a vaccine, this 'new normal' is something we will all have to live with for a while," said Dr. Vinai Trichur, Managing Partner at Censeo and leader of the COVID-19 response team.
 "Through this set of resources, we wanted to provide a practical toolkit for public sector leaders as they prepare to navigate the uncertainty of the coming months."